 ENG 113, ENG 113 E and F, and ENG 114 students must apply through UNLV Admissions.
 Students are placed in ENG 113, ENG 113 E and F based on their official English language proficiency test score.

 English Composition Placement for Non-native Speakers of English at the English Language Center at the University of Nevada, Las Vegas

-Students place into classes based on standardized English language test scores.
+Students place into classes based on standardized English language test scores or a placement test.

 To place into ENG 113E/F, equivalent to ENG 101 E/F, a student needs to score any of the following:

 - 200 - 470 SAT Evidence-BasedReading &Writing (ERWS)

 - Overall 46 and 18 Writing TOEFL iBT

 - Overall 40 Pearson English Language Test (Academic)